blackmirag3/Classify/docs/UserGuide.md

 - Last Payment Date
 - Remarks

 We have determined these to be the attributes important to running a working tuition centre.
-Based on these attributes, our program also has functions to sort students based on grades, subjects, improvements since joining the centre.
+Based on these attributes, our program also has functions to sort students based on subjects taken.

 ---